Pet Care Home

 Social Behaviors

-Paradise Fish are similar to Bettas in disposition, although slightly less extreme.
-Being both belligerent and predatory, it is difficult to select good tank mates for them.
-They really prefer to live alone, but will accept some other species of fish.
-Males have been kept successfully together in very large tanks, but generally don't get along.
-These fish probably do best in male/female pairs in their own tanks.
+These fish make good community tank inhabitants, but only with the right companions.
+They are similar to Bettas in disposition and although the Paradise Fish is slightly less extreme, both these types of Labyrinth fish are belligerent and predatory and it is difficult to select good tank mates for them.
+They really prefer to live alone, but will accept some other species of fish as long as they are larger and non-aggressive.

 • Venomous: No